 Who Should Read This Book

-This book is for anybody with a curious mind and a scientific bend to understanding the nature of human judgment, reasoning, intuition, and decision-making processes.
+This book is for anybody with a curious mind and a scientific bend to understanding the nature of the human judgment, reasoning, intuition, and decision-making processes.

 It is described as a mega-bestseller with more than 2.6 million copies sold.